 The Red Cross

 After the violence subsided, a Red Cross official from St. Louis named Maurice Willows arrived to assess whether the city required the Red Cross’s assistance.
 The Red Cross had never conducted relief efforts following a man-made disaster except for war.
-He quickly determined the riot victims might not have any other assistance if the Red Cross did not intervene.
+He quickly determined the victims might not have any other assistance if the Red Cross did not intervene.
 Willows convinced the leadership of the Red Cross to declare Tulsa a natural disaster area.
 The mayor announced the Red Cross was to be entirely responsible for the relief effort.
 The Red Cross stayed for months, assisting African American residents with food, shelter, and medical needs, both those immediately connected to the violence and those that developed under such challenging long-term conditions.
 As the majority of the displaced lived in tents for a year or more, the Red Cross’s efforts limited suffering and death arising from the aftermath of the massacre.
-Willows, a strong advocate for the riot victims, also did what he could to preserve the historical record of these events.
+Willows, a strong advocate for the victims, also did what he could to preserve the historical record of these events.

 Staff of the American Red Cross disaster relief headquarters, Tulsa, 1921 (image courtesy of the Library of Congress).

 Within a week the leaders of the major institutions in Tulsa began promoting a narrative that blamed the residents of Greenwood themselves for the violence.
 The Tulsa Tribune, the state’s attorney general, many ministers, and the mayor advanced this argument.
 The attorney general, in a speech in Tulsa on June 17, said:

 The cause of this riot was not Tulsa.
 It might have happened anywhere for the Negro is not the same man he was thirty years ago when he was content to plod along his own road accepting the white man as his benefactor.
 But the years have passed and the Negro has been educated and the race papers have spread the thought of race equality.